datecasp/Library-Manager-API-rest/src/main/java/dev/datecasp/libraryManager/helpers/HELPERS.md

 # Helpers package

-This package contains auxiliary classes like Database populator.
+This package contains auxiliary classes like Database populator or enumerations